facebook twitter google youtube linkedin

 • Regular Calibration: Periodic calibration maintains the precision of the anemometer and ensures consistent performance.

-• Maintenance Requirements: Mechanical anemometers require more maintenance due to moving parts, while ultrasonic models need occasional cleaning to prevent dirt buildup.
+• Maintenance Requirements: Mechanical anemometers require more maintenance because of moving parts, while ultrasonic models need occasional cleaning to prevent dirt buildup.

-• Temperature and Humidity Effects: Some anemometers, especially hot wire types, are sensitive to temperature and humidity changes, which may impact readings.
+• Temperature and Humidity Effects: Some anemometers, especially hot wire types, are sensitive to changes in temperature and humidity.
+These changes can affect their readings.

 Applications of Anemometers